dtsoden/Microsoft-PAL/README.md

 ### 2. Solutions
 As a partner, you are required to import your deliverables into the customers production environment via a managed solution.
 More about solutions can be found here [Solutions overview](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/solutions-overview).
 The reason you want to use Solutions is because the account used to import Solutions, that account becomes the owner of each deliverable inside the Solution, and the account you use will have the above mentioned PAL Association.

-## Linking accounts to your partner ID
+## Linking access accounts to your partner ID (Location, not Global, MPN-ID)

 When you have access to either a Production Environment User Account, or Service Account, use the graphical web-based Azure portal to link your Microsoft Partner Network ID (Location MPN ID).
 For Service Principal or User Account, or Service Account use, PowerShell, or the Azure CLI to provide the link your Microsoft Partner Network ID (Location MPN ID).
 Link the partner ID to each customer tenant.